Staying safe on campus during the coronavirus pandemic.

-The university will follow guidance from the CDC and CT State Department of Health regarding testing students for COVID-19 and contact tracing of students exposed to the virus.
-Although the rate of illness in CT is currently low, the virus is still circulating in the community.
-There is a possibility that your child may contract a COVID-19 infection or be exposed to the virus while at school.
-We have reserved rooms on campus for these isolation and quarantine needs.
+The university is following guidance from the CDC and CT State Department of Health regarding testing students for COVID-19 and contact tracing of students exposed to the virus.
+There is a possibility that you may contract a COVID-19 infection or be exposed to the virus while at school.

 - Any student testing positive for the virus will be asked to isolate until fully recovered and cleared to end their isolation, which is usually around 10 days.
 Residential students may isolate on campus in a designated room or may go home, if this is more comfortable.
 Commuter students will isolate at home.

 We understand that either of these situations could be very disruptive, but coming to school fully prepared will help make it more manageable!

 - Families should plan now for the possibility of a COVID-19 illness or exposure during the academic year.